Getting your Trinity Audio player ready...

 Both wine and hip-hop are significantly nuanced, reveals Stone.
 For example, you can pair Kanye West’s song, “Homecoming,” with a glass of wine from northeastern Italy—preferably from the Friuli region.
 The point is to focus on the terroir.
 You know, the home territory.
 A second option and a fantastic way to remember the second fermentation phase or tank method of Prosecco DOC is to pair it with Master P’s “The Tank.”

 For the third pairing, Stone highly recommends sipping a Clean Slate Riesling (a nod to the thin slate stones in the vineyards of the Mosel River Valley in Germany) while listening to the hypnotic lyrics of “Stoned on Ocean” by Curren$y.

 For our final pairing, Stone offers up Screaming Eagle’s Second Flight accompanied by Kendrick Lamar’s “The Blacker the Berry” and an ode to Lamar for paving the way for the second era of California’s hip-hop legends and the deep, red color of the wine.

 For more inspiration, take a fantastic voyage through hip-hop’s past and present while listening to one (or all) of the hypnotic playlists Stone personally curates on his website.

 His experience in operations has become an invaluable tool and resource for those considering a career in wine, even if they don’t intend to become vintners or sommeliers.
 Channeling that unbridled, creative energy motivates him to achieve Black excellence on his terms—not just for himself, but for the culture.

-If you’re interested in learning more about Jermaine Stone, the Real Wolf of Wine, and his ventures—he is working on a show that takes you behind the scenes of the wine importation process and how he maneuvers through the industry—head to wineandhiphop.com and connect with him on Instagram.
+If you’re interested in learning more about Jermaine Stone, the Real Wolf of Wine, and his ventures—he is working on a show that takes you behind the scenes of the wine importation process and how he maneuvers through the industry—head online to his website and connect with him on Instagram.